vxnav/interview-ace/README.md

 ## AI and Audio Pipeline

-Question generation sends the target role and, when available, parsed resume text to Groq.
+Question generation sends the target role, selected interview type, selected difficulty, requested question count, and, when available, parsed resume text to Groq.
 The response is validated as structured JSON before questions are saved.
 Generated questions use the app's current topic labels: technical, experience, behavioral, and project.

 ```text
 Recorded browser audio